Vantiq/vantiq-sdk-node/docs/api.md

 Resource Name  | Type Name    | Description
 -------------- | ------------ | -----------
-documents      | ArsDocument  | Unstructured documents stored in the Vantiq system namespaces     | ArsNamespace | Namespaces defined in the Vantiq system nodes          | ArsPeerNode  | Node defined in the Vantiq system to support federation
+analyticsmodels| ArsAnalyticsModel | Analytical models that can be imported and executed in Vantiq configurations | ArsRuleConfiguration | Configurations of Vantiq resources documents      | ArsDocument  | Unstructured documents stored in the Vantiq system namespaces     | ArsNamespace | Namespaces defined in the Vantiq system nodes          | ArsPeerNode  | Node defined in the Vantiq system to support federation